 Off the shelf

-The Fender Jimi Hendrix Stratocaster (around $900 new) is the obvious starting point.
-It's a right-handed guitar configured for upside-down left-handed playing.
-The black finish is standard and available.
-For the Band of Gypsys sound specifically, you want a clean Strat through a cranked Marshall or equivalent โ the Fuzz Face and wah are period-correct additions.
+Fender's Jimi Hendrix Stratocaster (around $900 new) is the straightforward answer.
+It's configured for upside-down left-handed playing with a reverse-slanted neck pickup.
+Black finish is available.
+For the Band of Gypsys sound specifically, the guitar matters less than the signal chain β you want a cranked Marshall or equivalent, a germanium Fuzz Face, and a Uni-Vibe.

 Vintage sweet spot

-A player-grade late-1960s Strat in black.
-Verify the finish is original, not a refin (UV light, check body routes).
-Budget $10,000โ$18,000 for a genuine 1968 with original or period-correct parts.
-If black finish pushes that out of range, any 1967โ1969 Strat will get you the neck profile, scale length, and pickup voicing of the era.
+A player-grade late-1960s Strat in black, with as much original hardware as you can find.
+Budget $10,000β$18,000 for a genuine 1968 with original or period-correct parts.
+If black finish is out of reach, any 1967β1969 Strat gives you the neck profile, scale length, and pickup character of the era.

 Build your own